The 50 Best Online Master’s in Management

 - Projected Growth Rate: 12%

-- Construction Managers: Ideal candidates for this position hold an advanced business management degree with a specialization in construction management.
+- Ideal candidates for this position hold an advanced business management degree with a specialization in construction management.
 Construction managers oversee construction projects and work sites, working alongside engineers and architects.
 They are often in charge of staffing construction projects and managing staff members.

 - Median Annual Salary: $89,300